kaizer1v/kaizer1v.github.io/src/data/reflections/ai-ethics.md

 **The core idea**

-- Council Orbit is not a chatbot
-- It is a relational negotiation space where different “spirits” (Institution, Ecology & Culture, AI Engineer, Material, Post-War Memory, etc.) debate and converge into a moral standpoint
+This **Council Orbit** is not a chatbot.
+It is a relational negotiation space where different “spirits” (Institution, Ecology & Culture, AI Engineer, Material, Post-War Memory, etc.) debate and converge into a moral standpoint

 **Why slow?**
 In a world where everything is expected to function fast and "how quick can one ..." has become a comparitive metric, we wanted to consciously step back from this notion of generating and responding quickly